Cmune

 Cmune is a Chinese software developer which was established in 2007.
 Cmune is the maker of UberStrike, a cross-platform computer game.
 Cmune has offices in Beijing, China and San Francisco, United States.

 Developed initially under the name Paradise Paintball, the first-person shooter (FPS) Uberstrike is a casual and multiplayer free-to-play 3D browser game.
 As of November 2012, it was the largest FPS inside Facebook.
 It was also available on its own website, and on the App Store for Mac and iOS.
+As of June 13, 2016, the game has been offline.
 The company was shut down later in 2020.

-As of June 13, 2016, the game has been offline.
+Throughout its lifespan, the company has received funding from Atomico, DCM and Starbreeze.
+According to one of the moderators, on DeadHeads discord server, the company was moving its HQ from Hong Kong to Taiwan in 2017, but there is no information available as to whether they succeeded or not.

 Recognition

-On 28 May 2009, Paradise Paintball was selected as one of the winners Facebook fbFund 2009 program.
-The fbFund is run by Facebook, Accel Partners and The Founders Fund.
-Cmune was nominated for two Unity Awards: the Community Choice Award, which is chosen via poll, by users, and The Cross Platform Award.
+On 28 May 2009, Paradise Paintball was selected as one of the winners of the Facebook fbFund 2009 program.
+The fbFund is run by Facebook, Accel Partners, and The Founders Fund.
+Cmune was nominated for two Unity Awards: the Community Choice Award, which is chosen by users via poll, and The Cross Platform Award.

 Games

-Cmune has developed 3 games in total.
-UberStrike, DeadHeads and UltraHunt.
+Cmune has developed three games in total: UberStrike, DeadHeads, and UltraHunt.
 The company also worked on PAYDAY: Crime War for a few months.

-UberStrike was an online FPS for PC's and later becoming avaible on iOS.
-Game was shut down in 2016 but original website www.uberstrike.com is still up.
+UberStrike was an online FPS for PC's and later became available on iOS.
+The game's servers were shut down in 2016 but the original website www.uberstrike.com remains.